-We may also observe the superior level of moral precepts by supervising our minds which is to prevent ourselves from bad thoughts.
+We may also observe the superior level of moral precepts by supervising our minds which prevent ourselves from had is to thoughts.
 Whenever bad thoughts occur, we should be mindful enough to cease them promptly.
-Don't let our bad thoughts grow into bad ideas, speeches, and actions.
-So, our thoughts will remain pure and wholesome always.
+Don't let our bad thoughts grow into bad ideas, speeches, and actions. thoughts will remain pure and wholesome always.
 Then, the pollution to our minds will be minimised, and our minds will be in good qualities and peaceful always, so do our livings.
 This is a good foundation for progressive and successful meditation experiences.